Auphie/Airflow_project/README.md

 ## Airflow structure
 * dags folder: Managed by scheduled time/frequency of pipelines.
-* subdags floder: Each pipeline has its specific purpose by name.
+* subdags floder: Each pipeline has its specific purpose from its file name, so the pipelines are easier to maintain.
 * bridge.py: An internal API to connect and operate between data sources and data warehouse.